A bracing account of liberalism’s most radical critics introducing one of the most controversial movements of the twentieth century

 “Evola did not live in hopeful anticipation of a better world after this one—the dream of heaven he called a ‘hallucination.’
 He wished for a world after liberalism where holiness was again experienced in the otherwise cruel necessities of today.
 Both Christianity and liberalism teach us to see such necessities as things to be reformed and in need of redemption.”

 The inclusion of Francis Yockey in this survey is curious, given that, as Rose himself admits, the contours of his thought are difficult to discern.
-Yockey was a Neo-Nazi who spent much of his intellectual “career” on the run from the authorities, travelling around the world under a plethora of assumed names and apparently working with both former Nazis and communist governments to advance his vision of a “red-brown alliance”—that is, a partnership between Western fascists and the Soviet Union—that he believed could counteract the decadence of Western liberalism, which he identified with a “Jewish spirit” of civilizational self-criticism that was corrosive to those vital instincts of nations that drive them naturally and appropriately toward world domination.
-Rose seems to find him notable for anticipating the prospect of an alliance between the Western radical right and a post-communist Russia, as well as for the way in which his peculiar antisemitism can be seen as a forerunner of the contemporary rightist concept of “cultural Marxism”.
+Yockey was a Neo-Nazi who spent much of his intellectual “career” on the run from the authorities, traveling around the world under a plethora of assumed names and apparently working with both former Nazis and communist governments to advance his vision of a “red-brown alliance”—that is, a partnership between Western fascists and the Soviet Union—which he believed could counteract the decadence of Western liberalism, identified with a “Jewish spirit” of civilizational self-criticism that was corrosive to those vital instincts of nations that drive them naturally and appropriately toward world domination.
+Rose seems to find him notable for anticipating the prospect of an alliance between the Western radical right and a post-communist Russia, as well as for the way in which his peculiar antisemitism can be seen as a forerunner of the contemporary rightist fear of “cultural Marxism”.
 Aside from those observations, there is little of interest in Yockey’s writing, however much there was in his bizarre and fascinating life.

 Alain de Benoist, a journalist and founding member of the French “New Right”, embraced the premise of multiculturalism and rebranded it with his own concept of “ethnopluralism”: the idea that the world’s ethnic groups, including white Europeans and Americans, have a fundamental right to ethnic autonomy and self-determination that is being undermined by the universalist egalitarianism of liberal democracy and the Christianity that shaped it.
-An irreligious neopagan, Benoist sees the cosmopolitan inclusivity of Christianity—the fact that the Christian convert becomes part of a new community that transcends cultural barriers and is open to all people everywhere—as the harbinger of a deracinating liberal imperialism that threatens the survival of the traditional cultures and ethnic identities that are necessary for a “holistic” human life.
-Every ethno-cultural identity depends on the exclusion of the “other”, and it is thus exclusion, rather than inclusion, that fosters the richness and profundity of the world’s multifarious peoples.
+An irreligious neopagan, Benoist sees the cosmopolitan inclusivity of Christianity—the fact that the Christian convert becomes part of a new community that transcends cultural barriers and is open to all people everywhere—as the harbinger of a deracinating liberal imperialism that threatens the survival of the traditional cultures and ethnic identities necessary for a “holistic” human life.
+Every ethno-cultural identity depends on the exclusion of the “other”, and it is thus exclusion, rather than inclusion, which fosters the cultural richness of the world’s multifarious peoples.

 Samuel Francis was an American columnist who advised Pat Buchanan during his 1992 presidential campaign and likely influenced Buchanan’s legendary “Culture War” speech at that year’s Republican National Convention.
 Described by Rose as a “right-wing Marxist”, Francis rejected the ideological pieties of previous generations of conservatives, considering them hopelessly detached from the hard class struggles that were determining the fate of both the conservative movement and the nation as a whole.
 He theorized that conservatives and liberals were not followers of two different political ideologies engaged in debate over the role of government, but were instead different peoples, mobilized by competing cliques of elites, engaged in a long struggle for power.

 Liberals represented the interests of the highest and lowest strata of American society, and their objective was to squeeze middle Americans out of their traditional position of political, cultural, and economic dominance.
-In order to survive, Francis believed, conservatives would have to awaken the class consciousness of what he called “Middle American Radicals”: middle and working class whites who were characterized by their self-perception as an abandoned and exploited caste—“excluded from real political representation, harmed by conventional tax and trade policies, victimized by crime and social deviance, and denigrated by popular culture and elite institutions,”—as well as by their “domestic ethic” that entailed “their instinctive defense of communal roots and their visceral opposition to cosmopolitan values”.
+In order to survive, Francis believed, conservatives would have to awaken the class consciousness of what he called “Middle American Radicals”: middle and working class whites who were characterized by their self-perception as an abandoned and exploited caste—“excluded from real political representation, harmed by conventional tax and trade policies, victimized by crime and social deviance, and denigrated by popular culture and elite institutions,”—as well as by a “domestic ethic” entailing “their instinctive defense of communal roots and their visceral opposition to cosmopolitan values”.
 Francis came to describe the struggles of Middle American Radicals in increasingly racialist terms, leading to his ultimate ostracization from mainstream conservative circles; and he died in 2005, a decade before his longed-for middle American class awakening came spectacularly to fruition.

 Matthew Rose ends his book with a gentle response to some of the radical right’s criticisms of Christianity.
 He draws from Denise Kimber Buell, a professor of religion at Williams College, to argue that early Christians did not conceive of their religion as an abolition of ethnic identity, but instead viewed the Church itself as a race with an ancestral pedigree stretching back to the beginning of history.
 Furthermore, this ethnic kinship of the faithful was not only spiritual, but in some sense physical as well, since “the humanity of all believers, indeed all the saved, was included in the flesh of Jesus,” giving Christians a “sacramental kinship” that was at once embedded in history, culture, and tradition, and open to the transcendent dimension of life, which, in a Christian context, entails the deification of humanity and affirms a spiritual anthropology according to which “nothing merely material is fully human.”